arielelkin/site_source/articles/why-im-not-a-react-native-developer.markdown

 #### Switch fallthrough

 If you forget to include a `break` statement in a clause of a `switch` statement, you fall through.
-Also, a `swift` statement doesn't carry out checks for case exhaustivity.
+Also, a `switch` statement doesn't carry out checks for case exhaustivity.

 ```javascript
 var j = 32